-Through Youth Advocates for Health, or YA4-H!, teens such as Watson are mentoring younger children in communities from Astoria to Ontario to help them make healthy choices.
+Through Youth Advocates for Health, or YA4-H!, teens such as Sarah are mentoring younger children in communities from Astoria to Ontario to help them make healthy choices.
 Beginning in 2011 with program training and 21 startup grants, dozens of youth and adults participated in the program across the state, and are training teens to become health teachers for younger children in after-school clubs and community service projects.

-“The ‘teens as teachers’ and advocates model isn’t unique to YA4-H! — it’s one of our key ways to work with youth in all 4-H programs,” said Mary Arnold, CPHHS professor, 4-H Extension youth development specialist and coordinator of the statewide YA4-H! program.
+“The ‘teens as teachers’ and advocates model isn’t unique to YA4-H! — it’s one of our key ways to work with youth in all 4-H programs,” says Mary Arnold, CPHHS professor, 4-H Extension youth development specialist and coordinator of the statewide YA4-H! program.
 “What’s new are two aspects — developing a more formal curriculum to train teens how to teach, and teens becoming ambassadors in their communities for health.”

 Michelle Carrillo, an OSU Extension 4-H educator in Curry County, received a YA4-H! grant this year to establish school gardens in Gold Beach and Brookings.
-Working with the Oregon Youth Transition Program, which prepares youth with disabilities for employment, Carrillo is meeting weekly with a dozen enthusiastic teens in Gold Beach.
+Working with the Oregon Youth Transition Program, which prepares youth with disabilities for employment, Michelle is meeting weekly with a dozen enthusiastic teens in Gold Beach.
 The teens are writing a business plan to sell their produce at a local farmers market.

 It’s a community effort.
 Gold Beach High School’s shop class is building the garden’s raised beds; the students are raising starts in their greenhouse; and local Master Gardeners provide a helping hand.